FPMT Masters Program

 How much one is able to practice patience is part of the examination, the conduct part.
 The idea is that while studying these extensive teachings, at the same time you are taming your mind against anger, the enemy, and practicing patience, for success.
 This condition makes us practice.
 We hear so many teachings but still, If we are not practicing patience, thought transformation, and lamrim, we get angry and we destroy our merits. – Lama Zopa Rinpoche, Advice to Masters Program students, ILTK, September 2004

 Behavior is also assessed in general, with regard to meeting an acceptable level of conduct.
-This is to be evaluated by MP staff.
-If a student is assessed unfavorably for the attitude and behavior component, (s)he is placed on probation.
-A request for re-evaluation can be submitted to the MP Evaluation Committee.
-Students who do not pass this re-evaluation will not receive their subject completion card and will not qualify for the Masters Program completion certificate, and, if deemed necessary by the Evaluation Committee, can be expelled from the program.
+Students who do not pass this evaluation will not receive their subject completion card and will not qualify for the FPMT Masters Program completion certificate, and, if deemed necessary by the Evaluation Committee, can be expelled from the program.

 2.4.
 The service component